Over the last 25 years easyJet has built Europe’s leading short-haul airline, flying over 1,100 routes between 35 countries.

 You will also receive a 2.5% commission from sales on board your flight.
 In total, you will receive around £1100-£1200 during the winter months and £1400-£1600 in the summer months (all after tax).
 The difference is because you will be flying more during the summer months.

-Once you have completed your initial training course with Easy Jet you will probably receive a fixed term contract, which is temporary employment.
+Once you have completed your initial training course with easyJet you will most likely receive a fixed-term contract, which is temporary employment.
 However, sometimes depending on crew requirements they may offer permanent contracts, full time.

-Due to easyJet only doing short haul flights you (almost) always return back to your base.
+Due to easyJet only doing short-haul flights you (almost) always return back to your base.